-Between five and ten per cent of any given population are estimated to have some degree of learning difficulty.
-This article suggests what to watch out for and ways to make learning easier and less of a challenge for your LD students.
+Up to 10% of any given population are estimated to have some degree of learning difficulty.
+This article suggests what to watch out for and ways to make learning easier for your LD students.

 Presentation and practice of polite requests in communication inside and outside the classroom, including typical student problems.